-This report ("2011 Technical Report") has been written to conform to the specification outlined in NI 43-101F1, for the Standards of Disclosure for Mineral Projects as required in National Instrument 43-101.
+This report ("2012 Technical Report") has been written to conform to the specification outlined in NI 43-101F1, for the Standards of Disclosure for Mineral Projects as required in National Instrument 43-101.

-This report has been prepared for Imperial Metals Corporation and for American Bullion Minerals Ltd. to update the 2004 Technical Report on the Red Chris Copper-Gold Project ("2004 Technical Report") and the Red Chris Copper-Gold Project Feasibility Report ("2005 Feasibility Report").
-This report also describes all drilling and exploration activities conducted on the property to the end of 2010.
+This report has been prepared for Imperial Metals Corporation to update the 2011 Technical Report on the Red Chris Copper-Gold Project ("2011 Technical Report").
+This report updates all drilling and exploration activities conducted on the property to the end of 2011 and reports a new mineral resource for the property.